Getting Started in Farming: On the Home Farm

 - Set up an insurance program that will protect the business and both parties from financial disaster.
 The program should contain appropriate amounts of health, liability, property, mortgage, and life insurance.
 Life insurance can be used to fund buy-sell agreements, which should be an integral part of the partnership agreement.

 Farming today is running a business – a much bigger business than most people realize.
 The size of many farm businesses in the United States has increased greatly in the past decade.
 Family business partners must recognize that the increase will likely continue in the years to come.
 This means that they will have to develop into a progressive, efficient management team.
 To be successful, they must not only keep current with and utilize improved crop and livestock technology, they must stress the business aspects of their arrangement.
 They must keep and analyze their farm business records and, in their decision making, they must use the best planning techniques available.
 Their management “tool kits” must contain the latest budgeting techniques, including cash flow analysis and other financial management tools.
-Descriptions of these tools can be obtained at your county extension office.
+Descriptions of these tools can be obtained on the Ag Decision Maker website.
 A family farm business must be efficiently managed and sufficiently large to provide a living income for both families.

 A family farm business can be one of the most rewarding types of farm business organizations possible.
 However, it can be a sad situation, too, because both business and family issues are involved.
 Thorough prior planning, continued open communication, and a genuine concern for each other will certainly go a long way to ensure success.

-Montana State University - Transferring Your Farm or Ranch to the Next Generation
+Transferring Your Farm or Ranch to the Next Generation, Montana State University

 USDA Economic Research Service